 Sudish Balan, chief business officer, Tonicmedia Worldwide, works with many brands crafting their advertising and marketing strategies.
 According to him, managing the customer post-purchase is much more critical than before the sale.
 “A customer who has purchased a product knows much more details about a product than a one that is planning.
 He or she is privy to the various features of the product, the sales and after-sales service, the supply-chain and so on.
 Therefore a verified customer’s voice holds much more weightage since they have invested in the product.
 A good brand is one that is conscious of that fact,” he states.

-Online Reputation Management or ORM has become an essential mechanism for managing customer comments and viewpoints.
+Online Reputation Management or ORM has become an essential mechanism for managing customer satisfaction or dissatisfaction comments and viewpoints.
 Some agencies screen the social media universe for any statements or criticisms and try to limit the damage by addressing the view immediately

 Sudish lists out some of the important aspects of online reputation management: